 I hold qualifications in Psychology and Management from three leading European universities: La Sapienza, Helsinki Yliopisto, and Henley Business School.
-In the earlier phase of my career, I gained recognition as an award-winning consultant, for my ability to amplify the impact of individuals and organizations.
+In the earlier phase of my career, I gained recognition as an award-winning consultant, for my ability to accelerate the effectiveness of individuals and organizations.

 I was raised in a family of brick-and-mortar business owners in a small Southern Italian town.